SIMBa: System Identification Methods leveraging Backpropagation: The SIMBa toolbox

 As for NNs, which heavily rely on the same backpropagation backbone, the \texttt{learning\_rate} is an important parameter: too large values lead to unstable training while too small ones slow the convergence speed.
 In general, throughout our empirical analyses, the default value of \texttt{1e-3} showed very robust performance, and we couple it with a high number of epochs to ensure SIMBa can converge close to a local minimizer.
 However, this is problem-dependent, and the rate might be increased to accelerate learning if no instability is observed.
 Similarly, \texttt{init\_learning\_rate} controls the learning rate of the initialization in~\eqref{eq:obj A}--\eqref{eq:cstnt A} when required.
 It also defaults to \texttt{1e-3} due to its robust performance when coupled with a high number of \texttt{init\_epochs}.

-To further promote stable learning behaviors, we implemented a gradient clipping operation, pointwise saturating the gradients of all the parameters to avoid taking too large update steps during GD.
+To promote stable learning, we implemented a gradient clipping operation, pointwise saturating the gradients of all the parameters to avoid taking overly aggressive update steps during GD.
 These can be controlled through \texttt{grad\_clip} and \texttt{init\_grad\_clip} during the training and the initialization phase, respectively.
 The default values of \texttt{$100$}, respectively \texttt{$0.1$}, were empirically tuned to achieve good performance.
 Although it might come at the cost of a slower convergence, our numerical investigations showed gradient clipping can significantly improve the quality of the solution found by SIMBa.